controversial/arkis.io/README.md

 # arkis.io
-Website for Arkis, a project development I briefly formed with friends from high school
+Website for Arkis, a project development group I briefly formed with friends from high school

 This website is now defunct, however pieces of the front-end development work I did are live on my CodePen: